Whyte Museum: Mather cabin

-Windy Cabin
+Windy cabin

 Windy is the sole remaining example of the original backcountry cabins used by the National Parks Warden Service.
-It is the third of a string of cabins that enabled the wardens to patrol the Parks frontiers against poaching.
+It is the third of a string of cabins that enabled the wardens to patrol the park's frontiers from poaching.
 Built in 1911, Windy was located 45 kilometers north of Banff on the Panther River.
 As headquarters for the Panther River district, Windy was operated year-round.
 In the early 1970s, worried about the deterioration of this important structure, Parks Canada moved the cabin down the Cascade fire road to its present location.
 The Park Warden Service furnished Windy with appropriate artifacts in 1985.

 Archives and Library

 The Whyte Museum's Archives & Library was established in 1966 to serve the unique mountain regions of Western Canada.
 The Archives & Library has various collections available, and holds the records and archival materials of the Alpine Club of Canada.